JesutoniAderibigbe/Workforce-Management-Automation-Tool/README.md

 ## 🧾 Description

-**WorkFlow Connect** is a Google Apps Script project that automates the onboarding and communication process for new workers and excos in an organization.
+**WorkForce Management Automation Tool** is a Google Apps Script project that automates the onboarding and communication process for new workers and excos in an organization.

 When new workers or excos fill out a Google Form, the system automatically:
 - Generates personalized Google Docs (letters)